REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Proposed Method

+During the KD process, the backbone pretrained in {the SFD} is frozen to provide knowledge of feature distribution, while the backbone pretrained in the GBK stream assimilates the knowledge.
+This is accomplished by aligning the output features extracted by the GBK backbone with those extracted by the SFD model by minimizing the difference them. {In particular, we utilize cosine similarity, i.e.,}

-Another source knowledge for representation enhancing comes from the labels themselves.
-In this approach, we can finetune the backbone in a supervised manner, leveraging the guidance provided directly by labels.
-To associate the representations extracted by the backbones with the labels, we insert a linear classifier after the backbone.
-The output of the model after this insertion is defined as
+where $\bm{x}_{{i}}^{\text{SFD}}$ and $\bm{x}_{{i}}^{\text{GBK}}$ {represent} $i$-th row vectors of $\bm{X}^{\text{SFD}}$ and $\bm{X}^{\text{GBK}}$ respectively.
+The labels can serve as a valuable source of supervision for enhancing representations.
+We incorporate additional cross-entropy loss for classification to utilize the direct guidance offered by the labels. {We introduce a linear classifier after the backbone to correlate the representations extracted by the backbones with the labels.} The output of the model following this addition is denoted as